-Boyd’s Key West Campground (MM 5) – Boyd’s Key West Campground one of the best RV parks because of it’s proximity to Key West.
-It’s Coconut palms and swimming beach give the 150 RV sites here a tropical feel, despite its close-in location to the Key West crowds.
+Boyd’s Key West Campground (MM 5) – Boyd’s Key West Campground is one of the best RV parks because of it’s proximity to Key West.
+It’s Coconut palms, waterfront sites, boat launch, and swimming beach give the 150 RV sites here a tropical feel, despite its close-in location to the Key West crowds.
 Amenities include free WiFi, a heated pool, a boat ramp, and docks.

 Leo’s Campground (MM 4.5) – Leo’s Campground is conveniently located RV campground, just a block off US 1 as it crosses over to Key West.
 It has 30 full hookup RV campsites and nine gravel tent sites and includes Free WiFi.